Triple bond

 A triple bond in chemistry is a chemical bond between two atoms involving six bonding electrons instead of the usual two in a covalent single bond.
 Triple bonds are stronger than the equivalent single bonds or double bonds, with a bond order of three.
 The most common triple bond is in a nitrogen N2 molecule; the second most common is that between two carbon atoms, which can be found in alkynes.
 Other functional groups containing a triple bond are cyanides and isocyanides.
-Some diatomic molecules, such as dinitrogen and carbon monoxide, are also triple bonded.
+Some diatomic molecules, such as diphosphorus and carbon monoxide, are also triple bonded.
 In skeletal formulae the triple bond is drawn as three parallel lines (≡) between the two connected atoms.